rajdeepadak/rajdeepadak/README.md

 <p align="center">
 Hi.
 Currently, I am a Research Assistant at IIT Bombay where I develop software (GUI) for simplifying CFD simulation process with OpenFOAM.
 As an electronics engineer, I have developed a keen interest in robotics and control systems.
 I have worked in the field of robotics and explored usage of image based position control and stabilisation algorithms.
-My current research has allowed me to explore the field of Fluid Dynamics and studt methods of flight control that are incorrigible to turbulent airflow.
-I use of Computational Geometry and Graphical Programming to develop physical models and mesh objects that interact with fluids.
-Primarily, I use Python/C/C++ for writing algorithms to handle OpenFOAM syntax specific data.
+My current research has allowed me to explore the field of Fluid Dynamics and study methods of flight control that are incorrigible to turbulent airflow.
+I use Computational Geometry to develop physical models and mesh objects that interact with fluids.
+I prefer Python to deploy learning models and graphically manipulate OpenFOAM syntax specific data.
+I tinker around with microcontrollers and microprocessors for implementing control algorithms usually written in C/C++.

 I am an avid supporter of Open Source software and I hope to release my first fully open-sourced software soon.
-My contact is mentioned below if you wish to know more my work or speak to me in general.
 </p>

+- 📫 Contact me at  **rajdeepadak@iitb.ac.in** if you wish to know more about my work or at **rajdeepadak@gmail.com** if you wish to speak to me in general.

-- 📄 Areas of Interests: **Graphical Programming, Algorithms, Computational Geometry, Control Systems, Physical Design Engineering**
+- 📄 Areas of Interests: **Robotics and Control Systems, Machine Learning, Algorithms, Computational Geometry and Physical Design Engineering**

 - 🌱 I’m always learning **🌱**

-- 🔭 I’m currently working on **Graphical User Interface development for OpenFOAM CFD simulations on Blender.**

-- 📫 Reach me at **rajdeepadak@gmail.com**, **rajdeepadak@iitb.ac.in**

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/https://www.linkedin.com/in/rajdeep-adak-699632193?lipi=urn%3ali%3apage%3ad_flagship3_profile_view_base_contact_details%3bepj3utdytz2cxggeawz%2f6q%3d%3d" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="https://www.linkedin.com/in/rajdeep-adak-699632193?lipi=urn%3ali%3apage%3ad_flagship3_profile_view_base_contact_details%3bepj3utdytz2cxggeawz%2f6q%3d%3d" height="30" width="40" /></a>